Passport’s Q3 Performance Signals Steady Growth Across the Country

 Charlotte, N.C.
 (Oct.
-6, 2020) — Passport, a transportation software company that is reinventing how cities manage vehicle interactions with streets and sidewalks, is bringing digital parking payment technology to the masses.
+6, 2020) — Passport, a transportation and payments software company that is reinventing how cities manage vehicle interactions with streets and sidewalks, is bringing digital parking payments technology to the masses.
 The company saw ample growth throughout Q3 as multiple new partnerships in major cities across the United States were announced.

-Part of Passport’s growth in Q3 included a historic partnership with Google Maps which ushered in a new digital parking payment feature in Austin, Texas, so that people can pay for parking directly in their mobile navigation application.
+Part of Passport’s growth in Q3 included a historic partnership with Google Maps which ushered in a new digital parking payment feature in Austin, Texas, so that people can pay for parking from a mobile app.

 Khristian Gutierrez, Passport’s Chief Revenue Officer, says the integration of Passport’s payment technology into a navigation application such as Google Maps transformed the city’s parking payment landscape for the better.
 “Paying for parking in Austin is now more convenient than ever before for people traveling around the city,” says Khristian.
 “Giving people the option to pay for parking on their own device, rather than paying on public-surfaces like meters or ticketing machines, simultaneously supports the city’s mission in limiting the spread of COVID-19.”

-Austin is the first city to extend this parking payment feature natively in Google applications that parkers use every day.
-The hope is that this seamless experience, made possible by the Passport Operating System, will soon be live in hundreds of other cities across the country.
+Austin is the first city to extend this mobile pay parking feature natively in Google applications that parkers use every day.
+The hope is that this seamless experience, made possible by the Passport digital platform, will soon be live in hundreds of other cities across the country.

-Westminster, Colorado; New Bedford, Massachusetts; and Utah Valley University, are all part of the additions that now count as clients using the Passport Operating System to bring tech-enabled innovation to streets and sidewalks.
+Westminster, Colorado; New Bedford, Massachusetts; and Utah Valley University, are all part of the additions that now count as clients using the Passport digital platform to bring tech-enabled innovation to streets and sidewalks.

 Passport’s partnership with the city of Westminster in Colorado is to manage all backend operations and offer contactless payment choice to parkers.
 Currently, Passport fuels the technology behind the Denver parking management company, Parkwell, which implemented Passport’s full suite of parking solutions two years ago and has already experienced a 9 times increase in digital payment revenue.